 Paul Allen, microsoft co-founder and previous owner of Octopus

-But what sets explorer yachts apart from the rest?
+You might wonder what sets explorer yachts apart from the rest.
 Well, they are not just ordinary vessels, but extraordinary platforms for limitless adventure, exploration, and luxury.
 Meticulously designed and engineered, they are the ultimate choice for those who crave the thrill of discovering remote and uncharted territories.

 - Unmatched Autonomy: Explorer yachts are capable of traveling thousands of nautical miles to remote areas without needing to refuel, and can withstand at least 40 days without fresh supplies.
 With larger fuel tank capacity than other vessels, they offer unparalleled independence and the ability to remain at sea for extended periods without visiting a port.